akavel-test/iplimits/Readme.md

 For the tool to work correctly:

   - it must be run with root/superuser privileges;
-  - the `nft` CLI tool must be installed and available in $PATH;
+  - the `nft` CLI tool must be installed and available in $PATH.
-  - the Go compiler toolchain must be installed and available in $PATH.

 ## Installation

+As a prerequisite, the Go compiler toolchain must be installed and available in
+$PATH.

-To install, run the following command:
+To install the tool, run the following command:

 	go install github.com/akavel-test/iplimits@latest